Are Dryers Bad for the Environment? 6 Facts You Should Know

 The biggest environmental issue when it comes to dryers is high energy use.

-Most households do not have renewable electricity.
+Most households are not powered by renewable electricity.

 Worldwide the figures aren’t much better, with 80% of the energy coming from burning fossil fuels and only 10% from renewable resources in 2020.